metablaster/WindowsFirewallRuleset/README.md

 exception.

-3. Rules based on programs and services will have their specified executable file checked for digital signature and will be scanned on virus total if digital signature is missing, for security reasons rule is not created or loaded into firewall if this verification fails.
+3. Rules based on programs and services will have their specified executable file checked for digital signature and will be scanned on VirusTotal if digital signature is missing, for security reasons rule is not created or loaded into firewall if this verification fails.
 (can be forced)